Israel Putnam: Early military service

 Putnam was captured on August 8, 1758, by Kahnawake Indians from a mission settlement south of Montreal during a military campaign near Crown Point in New York.
-He was saved from being ritually burned alive by a rainstorm and the last-minute intervention of a French officer.
+He was saved from being ritually burned alive by a rainstorm and the last-minute intervention of a French captain named Molang.

 In 1759, Putnam led a regiment into The Valley of Death in the attack on Fort Carillon and he was with the British army that marched on Montreal in 1760.
 In 1762, he survived a shipwreck during the British expedition against Cuba that led to the capture of Havana.
 Putnam is believed to have brought back Cuban tobacco seeds to New England, which he planted in the Hartford area.
 This reportedly resulted in the development of the renowned Connecticut Wrapper.
 In 1763, during Pontiac's Rebellion, Putnam was sent with reinforcements to relieve Chief Pontiac's siege of Fort Detroit.

 After the war, he returned to his homestead, a remnant of which exists today as Putnam Farm in Brooklyn, Connecticut.
 Putnam publicly professed his Christian faith following the Seven Years' War in 1765 and joined the Congregational Church in his town.
 He was among those who objected to British tax action policies.
 Around the time of the Stamp Act crisis in 1766, he was elected to the Connecticut General Assembly and was one of the founders of the state's chapter of the Sons of Liberty.
 In the fall of 1765, he threatened Governor Thomas Fitch over this issue.
 He said that Fitch's house "will be leveled with the dust in five minutes" if Fitch did not turn over the stamp tax paper to the Sons of Liberty.